bnhoang2k/CSCI564/Midterm/PipeliningHazards.md

 The image above is a more detailed view of the pipeline.
 We can make several key observations:

 - First, we use separate instructions and data memories, which we would typically implement with separate instruction and data caches.
-The use of separate caches elimiates a conflict for a single memory that would arise between instruction fetch and data memory access.
+The use of separate caches eliminates a conflict for a single memory that would arise between instruction fetch and data memory access.
 - Second, the register file is used in two stages: one for reading in ID and one for writing in WB.
 These uses are distinct, so we simply show the register file in two places.
 Hence, we need to perform two reads and one write every clock cycle.
+The two reads occur in the ID stage, when we're reading the operands.
+Lastly, the write occurs in the writeback stage.
 - Third, the figure above does not deal with the PC.
 To start a new instruction every clock, we must increment and store the PC every clock, and this must be done during the IF stage in preparation for the next branch.

 Although it's critical to ensure that instructions in the pipeline do not attempt to use the hardware resources at the same time, we must also ensure that instructions in different stages of the pipeline do not interfere with one another.
 This separation is done by introducing *pipeline registers* between successive stages of the pipeline; this ensures that at the end of a clock cycle all the results from a given stage are store in the register that is used as the input to the next stage on the next clock cycle.